gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 ## 4. Complete code example

-The following is the complete, functional example.
+The following is the complete example.
 Save this as `example.py`.

 ```python
 """